RolandKoenig/MessageCommunicator/README.md

 # MessageCommunicator <img src="src/_Misc/MessageCommunicator.svg" width="32" />

 ## About
-MessageCommunicator is a .Net library + testing Gui for message-based communication.
+MessageCommunicator is a .NET library + testing Gui for message-based communication.
-The library can be integrated into .Net Standard 2.1 oder 2.0 compatible frameworks.
+The library can be integrated into apps supporting .NET Standard 2.0, .NET 5.0 or .NET 7.0.
 It is distributed using Nuget.
 The Gui is build using C# and Avalonia, therefore it supports the desktop environments on Windows, Linux and Mac.